TheWaterboy/Reputation-Management-System-Alliance/README.md

 [deal]--> incentivization mechanism for consensus participation, e.g block reward for Bitcoin [ization]--> is a reference to globalization; trade and transactions, capital and investment movements, {6 degree of separation and technology evolution for AI, VR, quantum computing, IoT etc...} and the dissemination of knowledge.

 Autonomous agents aggregator as two states for business logic, [intra-modealization] which is the self reference business logic reflexive with is consensus, on public blockchain is hard coded inside the base layer ,[extra-modealization] is the logic that refer to states channel that interact with oracle, block reward function could be interchanged between intra/extra modealization depending of the stakeholders architectures of choice.

+# Standardization